Only Castles Burning (Don’t Let It Bring You Down)

 • The rich soil is broader society including the educational sector,

-• Those tall trees are the major funding companies and festivals,
+• Those tall trees are the major funding companies, institutions and festivals,

 • The kangaroos are touring parties,

-• And the mycelium - well that’s the Experimental Sector, cos they’re kind everywhere and key to everything and when they come up from underground they are kind of cool and weird.
+• And the mycelium - well that’s the Experimental Sector, cos they’re kind everywhere and key to everything and when they come up from underground they are cool and weird and fascinating.

 But the grand cycle of ecosystems is not common knowledge.
 It’s bigger than us, and makes it sometimes difficult to see.